kopickik/gtown-ortho/README.md

 ## WIP - use at your own peril.

 I may end up using $http instead of $resource in the `customersService.js` as $http provides a clearer path to intercepting API errors.
 I may just need to keep experimenting with the [$resource interceptor][https://docs.angularjs.org/api/ngResource/service/$resource] and try a few more things.

+## Tips

+To force rebuild your styles while `grunt serve` is churning, you can open a separate terminal window and run `grunt sass && grunt build` to recreate the styles.
+The load order can be affected in `index.html`.